What is a Disaster Recovery Plan?

 By definition, the DRP is only activated when the company suffers a genuine shutdown of its IT activities.
 If you want this IT recovery plan to perform well and enable you to quickly resume your activities, you must think it through well in advance of the actual onset of a cyber crisis.
 As a general guideline, you should allow an average of three months to design it, although you may need more or less time depending on the size of your structure.

-Once the cyberattack, computer failure, or human error has been recorded and damage to your infrastructure begins, the execution of your DRP should help minimisze your operational downtime.
+Once the cyberattack, computer failure, or human error has been recorded and damage to your infrastructure begins, the execution of your DRP should help minimize your operational downtime.
 The longer the recovery, the more the company’s financial results are jeopardized.

 Build your organization's cyber resilience with Cyber Risk Quantification